HKUDS/RLMRec/README.md

     ```python generation/emb/generate_emb.py```

+For semantic representation encoding, you can also try other text embedding models like [Instructor](https://github.com/xlang-ai/instructor-embedding) or [Contriever](https://github.com/facebookresearch/contriever).

 😀 The **instructions** we designed are saved in the {user/item}_system_prompt.txt files.
 You can modify them according to your requirements and generate the desired output!

 ## 🌟 Citation